 I know how hard it can be to visualise places if you don’t know the country well, so here’s a map of England with several of the road trip destinations shown on it.

 Out of interest, if you did this route, it’s about 1056 miles (1700km) long.
-You could technically do it in a week, but you’d barely get out of the car!
+You could technically do it in a week, but you’d barely have time to get out of the car!

 How long does it take to drive the whole of England?

 Many people wonder “How long does it take to drive the whole of England?”
-That’s a tough question, as there are so many places to go.
+That’s a tough question, as there are so many places to go and depends a lot on your starting point.

-Most people allow 2-3 weeks to drive as much of England as they can, but that will involve a LOT of driving.
-Of course, you can take a look at the road trip itinerary ideas below and see which ones most appeal to you- and then plan your trip around that.
+Most people allow 2-3 weeks to drive through as much of England as they can, but that will involve a LOT of driving.
+Of course, you can take a look at the road trip itinerary ideas below and see which scenic route or quaint villages most appeal to you- and then plan your trip around that.

 Can we go to England by road?